 The purpose of the Future Educators' Club is to promote interest in and knowledge about the teaching profession, as well as to provide fellowship among students, faculty, and community professionals.

-Lori Forrester | Iforrester@asumidsouth.edu | 870-733-6784
+For more information, please contact: Lori Forrester | Iforrester@asumidsouth.edu | 870-733-6784

 L.I.F.T. - Lead.
 Inspire.
 Focus.
 Teach.